CIRC 2023 Summer Competition Tasks

 - Instructions to correctly manipulate the panel will be provided on the System Monitor Panel display.

-- Autonomy bonus points will be awarded for automatic completion of individual steps within the task.
-These steps will be noted in the task rubric to be provided at a later date.
+- Autonomy points will be awarded for automatic completion of individual steps within the task.
+These steps will be noted in the task rubric.
 It is not expected to complete the entire task autonomously from start to finish.

 - The team must inform the task judge when they will attempt autonomously interacting with the panels.